Gerald B. Shreiber Pet Therapy Program

 Because we are a healthcare organization, there are some requirements you must fulfill before you can volunteer at the Gerald B. Shreiber Pet Therapy Program at CHOP.
 For the safety of our patients, their families, and for you, we ask all potential volunteers be able to commit to the following:

 Age.
-To become a pet therapy volunteer, you must be 18 years or older, and your dog must be at least 1 year old.
+To become a pet therapy volunteer, you must be 18 years or older, and your dog must be between 1 and 10 years of age.

 Registration.
 We require that all therapy dogs and handlers have a current registration with Pet Partners, Therapy Dogs International, Alliance of Therapy Dogs, or Comfort Caring Canines.
 If your dog is not a registered therapy dog with one of these groups, there are links and contact information for them at the bottom of this page.

 Time Commitment.
 We ask pet therapy volunteers to commit to a minimum of one two-hour shift per month.